 Protect Your Investment

 A new air conditioner is one of the more expensive purchases a homeowner can make.
 Every system the team at Oliver installs is backed by a 10 to 12-year warranty.
 We offer varying labor warranties depending on the system that is purchased.
 We also offer affordable HVAC maintenance plans that are designed to give you peace of mind.
 You’ll receive an annual inspection, priority service, two-year warranty on all repairs, and more.

 Trust the Air Conditioning Replacement Experts at Oliver

 If your air conditioner is on the fritz, at the end of its life, or you simply want to install a more energy-efficient cooling system, Oliver is here to help.
-We have been providing reliable air conditioning services in the Delaware Valley and at the Jersey Shore for over 50 years.
+We have been providing reliable air conditioning services in the Delaware Valley for over 50 years.
 Our NATE-certified technicians can install a brand new air conditioner that will keep you and your family cool for years to come.
 We understand that choosing an air conditioner can be a daunting task that’s why we’re always available to answer any questions you may have when comparing air conditioning units.
 Schedule an appointment to discuss your cooling needs today.